quetalasj/lidar2occupancy/README.md

 #### Problem description
 A robot during its motion scans the area.
 To prevent collision it stops in front of an obstacle.
-Unfortunately, there are situations when floor points are considered as obstacles (false positive obstacle detection), and robots stops.
+Unfortunately, there are situations when floor points are considered as obstacles (false positive obstacle detection), and robot stops.
 So there is a fundamental need to filter these points out of the point cloud.

 `ros2 run lidar2occupancy lidar2occupancy`